telerik/nativescript-cloud/README.md

 	/**
 	 * Opens login page and after successfull login saves the user information.
-	 * If options.skipUi is set to true the service will emit the login url with "loginUrl" event.
+	 * If options.openAction is provided, it will be used to open the login url instead of the default opener.
 	 * @param {ILoginOptions} options Optional settings for the login method.
 	 * @returns {Promise<IUser>} Returns the user information after successful login.
 	 */